Point of Sale - New Settings Screen

 Our Point-of-Sale system comes packed with exciting features designed to enhance your checkout process and offer a seamless experience.
 By utilizing the settings options, you can easily tailor the system to match your business needs.

-The user interface is intuitively designed with a left-hand sidebar menu, which allows easy navigation through the different sections.
-Both images showcase a clean, organized layout prioritizing clarity and functionality.
+The user interface is intuitively designed, featuring a left-hand sidebar menu that allows for easy navigation through the various sections.
+Both images feature a clean, organized layout that prioritizes clarity and functionality.
 The top bar displays the current user's role (Account Manager) and a reminder that the user is clocked in or not, reinforcing accountability and professionalism.

 Table of Contents: